plone/training/testing/testing_robot.rst

 Debugging robot tests
 ---------------------

-Debugging a robot framework test could be hard because there could be problems on the server or on the client.
+Debugging a robot framework test can be hard because there could be problems in the server or in the client.

 Test execution could be very slow and difficult to follow for a human, so we can slow it down to better understand what's happening: